 Enhancing the cultural fabric of refugee camps with adaptive smart textiles

-Akšamija says, “Refugee camps should not be understood as makeshift shelters, but as civic spaces where critical crucial social healing and cultural exchange take place in a fragile environment.”
-The Lightweaver project will expand the notion of shelter beyond physical protection: lighting becomes a means to preserve cultural memory and provide a sense of home and belonging for refugees.
-The process of making is aimed at fostering transcultural and trans-disciplinary exchange, while providing an alternative form of education for young people in the refugee camps.
+Akšamija says, “Refugee camps should not be understood as makeshift shelters, but as civic spaces where critical social healing and cultural exchange take place in a fragile environment.”
+The process of making is aimed at fostering a transcultural and transdisciplinary exchange, while providing an alternative form of education for young people in the refugee camps.

 More at the artist’s website: Azra Akšamija